2021 Volkswagen Arteon hatchback and Shooting Brake prices and specs announced

 2021 Volkswagen Arteon Design

-VW’s also tweaked the Arteon’s brake lights and they’ve given R-Line models a set of four chrome exhaust tips instead of two.
+The brake lights have been tweaked and R-Line models get a set of four chrome exhaust tips instead of two.
 Although, these are almost certainly fake, just like on the old car.
+The rest of the Arteon looks pretty much the same as the previous model.
+So it’s a bit sportier than a Volkswagen Passat, but not quite as aggressive as an Audi A5 Sportback.

 2021 Volkswagen Arteon R